Cristiana Oprea: Racing career

 Cristiana Oprea competed 2 full seasons (2017 - 2018) in DACIA Cup, part of the Romanian National Rally Championship.
 Her rookie season was 2017, when she completed 7 events driving a Dacia Sandero 0.9 TCe with Ioana Stan as a codriver.
 They finished on 6th place out of 9 rookie crew and on 12th place out of 18 crews enlisted overall in DACIA Cup.
 In 2018 she finished on the 5th place overall in DACIA Cup, marking the best result of a woman driver since 2007, when Alina Bunica competed.

 Oprea first stepped on a podium at the beginning of 2019 season at Argeș Rally, when together with codriver Diana Hațegan took second place overall in DACIA Cup.

 In July 2019 she and codriver Diana Hațegan became the first ladies crew to ever represent Romania in the FIA ERC European Rally Championship, at Rally di Roma Capitale, where they finished P8 in the highly competitive ERC3 class and gained maximum points in the ERC Ladies Trophy standings.

 In April 2022, Cristiana Oprea and codriver Andrei Mitrașcă competed in the World Rally Championship at 2022 Croatia Rally.

+In 2022 and 2023, she competed with an all-electric rally car in ADAC Opel Electric Rally Cup, the first electric rally championship in the world, promoting electric mobility, innovation and sustainability through motorsport.
+Oprea also competed in several FIA ERC events.

+In 2024, competes in the 2024 FIA ERC European Rally Championship with an Opel Corsa Rally4.